rebeccatraceyt/WhatTheBlank/README.md

 As well as this, there was an issue with the modal, whereby the modal would continue to refresh as the user entered their username.
 The reason for this was a conflict issue between the `data-dismiss` attribute and `localStorage`, where it would not register the name as a username, but dismiss the modal anyway.
 To rectify this, and to learn for future reference, the developer turned to [Slack](https://slack.com/intl/en-ie/) to get examples of previous methods.
 With this new knowledge, the developer was able to tackle the problem.
 They would like to extend their deepest gratitude to those fellow students.

+**Game Play Categories issues** - The original plan for the game was to use one page and iterate an array depending on the category button that the user clicked.
+This method created an overlapping issue within the JavaScript `script.js` file and the page would not function as designed.
+In order to save the functionality of the game, the developer decided to divide the categories into their own pages (both `.html` and `.js`), with each page executing their own functions during game-play.

 [Back to top ⇧](#blank)

 ## Technologies Used